PARENT TEACHER ORGANIZATION OF HOUGH STREET SCHOOL

 Section 2.
 The Nominating Committee will consist of the Corresponding Secretary, and a minimum of three members appointed by the Executive Board, with oversight from the Principal.
 Every attempt shall be made to have the members of the Nominating Committee represents different geographic areas, as well as the Self-Contained Gifted Program, of Hough Street School.
 The committee shall meet by March 1 to slate officers for the next school year.

 Section 3.
 The Nominating Committee shall publicly make a call for individuals interested in serving as officers or committee chairpersons.
 Interested parties shall be directed to contact the Corresponding Secretary.
+The Executive Board may submit suggestions of recruitment recommendations to the Corresponding Secretary before the Nominating Committee convenes.
 The Nominating Committee may also identify and contact potential candidates.
 All nominations shall be received by April 1.

-Section 4.
-The Nominating Committee shall determine a slate of Executive Board officers to be voted on by all members.
-The ballot indicating a simple yes or no vote for the entire slate shall be sent to all PTO members and shall be collected by end of April.
+Section 5.
+The Nominating Committee shall determine the final slate of Executive Board officers to be voted on by all members.
+The ballot indicating a simple yes or no vote for the entire slate shall be sent to all PTO members and shall be collected by the end of April.
 The Corresponding Secretary shall count the ballots, and if the majority of the ballots turned in decide a yes vote, the slate shall be confirmed at the May General PTO Meeting.

 ARTICLE XI – MEETINGS